BACK SURGERY? DID IT RELIEVE YOUR PAIN?

 back pain patients who are proactive in dealing with their pain by exercising

-and trying other self-care coping
+and checking out other self-care coping

 strategies offered by their chiropractors -